 - To create a long-lasting Alliance working on the topic of Inclusive Mobility.

-- After the first meeting, the coordinator will be in charge of putting together the outcomes of the first meeting and especially:
+- After the first meeting, the coordinator was in charge of putting together the outcomes of the first meeting and especially:

 - Creating a toolkit with all the resources and material collected